 🥢 How to serve

-Vegan Parmesan and chopped parsley are our go-to choices, but risotto doesn't really need anything else on top.
+Vegan Parmesan and chopped parsley are our go-to choices, but risotto doesn't need anything else.
 For the looks, I have played with sliced toasted almonds for an extra crunch and freshly ground black pepper.

 You can serve this amazing recipe with a side such as roasted asparagus with freshly squeezed lemon juice, homemade garlic bread, or Brussels sprouts.
 Both go very nicely together with risotto.